Carolyn S. Dawes, Barre City Clerk & Treasurer, CVC, CVT

 The Barre City Clerk's office is open Mondays - Fridays from 7:30 AM - 4:30 PM.
 We are open through lunch.
 We are closed weekends and all legal holidays.

 NOTICE - Barre City Hall has re-opened to the public.

 Notice Regarding Property Tax Payments

-Request certified copies of vital records by sending a written request.
-Be sure to include all pertinent information, including birth names, dates of birth, maiden names, marriage dates and dates of death.
+Request certified copies of vital records by following the steps below.
 The fee is $10 per certified copy.
 Please make the check payable to Barre City Clerk.
 Also include a self-addressed and stamped return envelope.
-Mail your request, payment and return envelope to:
+Mail your application & photocopy of ID (if applicable), payment and return envelope to: